jaspector

 A building permit is required for alteration, demolition, construction, enlargement, movement, repair, removal, or replacement of any building or structure, as well as plumbing, electrical, and housing work.

-The following work is generally exempt: Minor cosmetic interior work (painting, flooring, non-structural carpentry); Routine maintenance not affecting structural systems or utilities.
+Not all construction work requires a permit in Philadelphia, MS. The following work is generally exempt: Minor cosmetic interior work (painting, flooring, non-structural carpentry); Routine maintenance not affecting structural systems or utilities.
 Note: Confirm exemption eligibility with the Building & Permits Department before proceeding.
+When in doubt, confirm with the local building department before starting work.